batpigandme/modern-pentathlon/README.md

 If we had any doubts about my misunderstanding the way that the time difference plays into the final ranking, the men’s finals make it clear that I am most definitely wrong. 😬

+What makes me so sure?
+Well, given they’re supposed to cross the finish line in the order of their ranking, `finish_time` would go lowest to highest/match the order of `rank`, below.

 ``` r
 m_mp_finals %>%